Skip to main content

 [Base Flat Damage] = 4+3+5+3 = 15

-Effective Weapon Damage
+Equipped Weapon Damage

-From here, we must consider the weapon when it is actually used.
-We could extend the formula to [Base Weapon Damage]+[Primary Mod]+[Traits]+[Feats].
 The Primary Mod is the damage which is added to the attack damage equal to the modifier for the Primary Statistic listed on the weapon.
 There are then also the Traits on the weapon.
-Finally, there are the effects of Feats.
+There are also the effects of Feats.
+And there are also effects from Skill Perks.

 Let us continue our analysis by using Carnifex.